 The COVID-19 pandemic has amplified long-standing health care disparities faced by communities of color, highlighting the imperative for Medicaid and other payers to reorient the health care system toward more equitable care.
-Recognizing that primary care plays a central role in reducing health disparities, the Center for Health Care Strategies (CHCS), with support from The Commonwealth Fund, is launching a technical assistance opportunity focused on promoting health equity through comprehensive primary care strategies.
-The 15-month initiative will support states in designing, implementing, and scaling primary care innovations to advance health equity through their managed care programs.
+Recognizing that primary care plays a central role in reducing health disparities, the Center for Health Care Strategies (CHCS), with support from The Commonwealth Fund, launched a technical assistance opportunity focused on promoting health equity through comprehensive primary care strategies.
+The initiative supported states in designing, implementing, and scaling primary care innovations to advance health equity through their managed care programs.

-Building on state successes in the earlier Advancing Primary Care Innovation in Medicaid Managed Care project, this initiative will focus on advancing health equity by addressing racial and ethnic disparities.
+Building on state successes in the earlier Advancing Primary Care Innovation in Medicaid Managed Care project, this initiative focused on advancing health equity by addressing racial and ethnic disparities.

-Under the project, CHCS is providing four states — Louisiana, Mississippi, Oregon, and Washington State — tailored one-on-one technical assistance to help advance their equity goals, as well as peer information-sharing and learning opportunities.
-Technical assistance is supporting the states by: (1) helping identify and develop approaches to promote health equity; (2) providing examples of how other states have implemented health equity initiatives; and (3) collaborating with states to identify program design considerations and overcome challenges.
-Technical assistance activities include:
+Under the project, CHCS provided four states — Louisiana, Mississippi, Oregon, and Washington State — tailored one-on-one technical assistance to help advance their equity goals, as well as peer information-sharing and learning opportunities.
+Technical assistance supported the states by: (1) helping identify and develop approaches to promote health equity; (2) providing examples of how other states have implemented health equity initiatives; and (3) collaborating with states to identify program design considerations and overcome challenges.
+Technical assistance activities included:

 - Support with identifying policy levers to achieve health equity goals and creating a work plan to achieve state goals.